Ganasagar/istio-external-proxy/Readme.md

 - This task asssumes that you are have istio 1.12.2 up and running with istio-enalbed for default namespace

+### Desired features for secure operations
+- Support of TLS with SNI or of TLS origination.
+- Monitor SNI and the source workload of every egress access.
+- Define and enforce policies per cluster.
+- Define and enforce policies per source, Kubernetes-aware.
+- Prevent tampering.
+- Traffic control is transparent to the applications.

 ### Test access to https site through Corporate proxy and non-istio-namespace
 1. Create an external namespace and a sleep pods in it so that we can validate traffic external to istio can access world using Corporate proxy
 ```